 Caldwell is a leader in autism education, a scientific discipline known to help children with autism spectrum disorders.
 The College’s state-of-the-art autism center benefits children with autism and their families in New Jersey.

-To better focus on the desire to excel in the teaching of math and science, Caldwell College used nearly $2 million in federal grants to help establish the Center for Excellence for Teaching.
+To better focus on the desire to excel in the teaching of math and science, Caldwell University used nearly $2 million in federal grants to help establish the Center for Excellence for Teaching.
 The college renovated the biology, physics, and chemistry labs, and expanded classroom technology resources across the campus.
 The Center serves as a regional hub to implement innovative teacher preparation programs, emphasizing the effective use of classroom technology and the refinement of math and science training, and special education teacher training, including the development of programs for disadvantaged students.

 NEW INNOVATIVE PROGRAMS

-Caldwell College has developed programs designed to address current job demands while reducing costs for students.
+Caldwell University has developed programs designed to address current job demands while reducing costs for students.
 Our stimulus package of programs lets you earn degrees sooner than the competition, and prepares you for professions that satisfy the needs of our community.
 We call them Power Degrees!